JamesMartinSaama/smallelephant/README.txt

 Dear Reader

 Saama would like to introduce the Saama Git project Small Elephant.
 This is a micro sized business intelligence and Hadoop project.

+This is a public Github for our code, most code we build to do any of the processes of ETL, Hadoop, R statistics will be deposited here and completely free and open to the public.